Join Here | Log In

 Hypermobile Ehlers-Danlos Syndrome (hEDS):

-Hypermobile Ehler’s Danlos is currently diagnosed based entirely on symptoms.
-Hypermobility of joints in hEDS generally occurs and is noticeable in the first few years of life.
+Hypermobile Ehlers-Danlos is currently diagnosed based on symptoms.
+The hypermobility of joints in hEDS is generally noticeable in early childhood.
 In other words, hEDS isn’t something that develops as an adult, but instead, the hypermobility aspects are apparent from early childhood.[ref]

 With an hEDS diagnosis, genetic testing is used to rule out other connective tissue disorders, including classic EDS mutations, Marfan syndrome, Loeys-Dietz syndrome, osteogenesis imperfecta, and lateral meningocele syndrome.[ref][ref]